chinedufn/watertight-ray-triangle-intersection/README.md

 I'm mousing over a grid based terrain and determining which tile in the terrain is moused over.
 Since the Möller–Trumbore algorithm isn't watertight, when I mouse in between two tiles neither tile is selected and thus it's as if you aren't mousing over the terrain at all.

-The goal of this `watertight-ray-triangle-intersection` module is to implement the algorithm found in the [Water Ray/Triangle Intersection](http://jcgt.org/published/0002/01/05/paper.pdf) paper in order to solve this problem for myself, and hopefully you too.
+The goal of this `watertight-ray-triangle-intersection` module is to implement the algorithm found in the [Watertight Ray/Triangle Intersection](http://jcgt.org/published/0002/01/05/paper.pdf) paper in order to solve this problem for myself, and hopefully you too.

 ## To Install